Does Noise Reduction Window Film Reduce Noise Pollution?

 Window film is a thin layer of polyester or vinyl applied directly to the glass.
 It’s designed to reflect or absorb light and heat, not sound.
 Sound travels through air as vibrations, and those vibrations move easily through solid surfaces like glass.

 While some films may slightly reduce high-frequency noise, the difference is minimal.
-There’s currently no window film specifically made for soundproofing.
+Currently, no window film specifically made for soundproofing exists.

 That said, window film can still play a minor role in a full noise-reduction strategy, especially when paired with other solutions.